 We turn to drugs as a way to self-soothe.
 The body knows what it needs (perhaps desperately) and alcohol, pot, sedatives and heroin do provide a type of GABA support.
 But a suffering brain can become dependent on these supports.

 Low DHEA is a common finding in saliva tests of older folks and in people with anxiety.
 If the adrenals are too tired to make DHEA, the ability to handle stress gets worse and we deplete GABA even faster.
-A saliva test can be ordered online or through a natural practitioner to test cortisol, DHEA, estrogen, progesterone and testosterone.
+I order saliva tests for my virtual Consults and in-house clients to assess cortisol, DHEA, estrogen, progesterone and testosterone.
 I have several blog posts and podcasts that talk about saliva tests.
 For starters, check here and here.

 None of these will hurt you (except overdoing the pharmaceuticals), so try your own combos, and see if different doses and different combos of things work at different times.
 Exam?
 Dental work?
 Anxiety?
 Panic?
 Insomnia?
 Have your arsenal ready for when you need it, or take daily as desired.

 - Passion Flower is my top choice for GABA support for most people, including children (not babies).
 Here’s the one I sell in alcohol or glycerite tincture form.
 I prefer the glycerine extract as it tastes OK.
 It is sweet enough to take straight without water.
 (Good for the middle of the night or the freeway).
 As a liquid, you can dose the number of drops you need better than taking a whole pill which may be too strong for taking the edge off that trip to the vet.

 - L- Theanine, away from food, can be stabilizing.